 There has always been a push to regulate settlement funding also known as lawsuit loans or lawsuit funding.
 Proponents argue lawsuit loans are too expensive and can take advantage of an unsuspecting public.
 Opponents state that lawsuit funding self regulates through basic free market mechanisms.

 Lawsuit funding currently exists in a free market in most jurisdictions.
-Market participants (plaintiffs and settlement funding companies) are free to negotiate and set their own terms and conditions onto what is technically an asset purchasing agreement, issuing the purchaser a partial interest in the future proceeds of a lawsuit or insurance claim.
+Market participants (plaintiffs and settlement funding companies) are free to negotiate and set their own terms and conditions into what is technically an asset purchasing agreement, giving the purchaser a partial interest in the future proceeds of a lawsuit or insurance claim.
 Although pricing can vary considerably, competition has drastically reduced pricing from 100% per year to under 40% in the last several years.
-The free market allows incredible flexibility within the industry to fund riskier lawsuits such as medical malpractice and large mass tort claims.
+The current free market allows incredible flexibility within the industry to fund riskier lawsuits such as medical malpractice and large mass tort claims.

 Regulating Price and Fees